Testing for >1000 conditions using your DNA

 Diaphragmatic Hernia

 Increased NT is not just linked to Down syndrome.
 It can be associated with many other conditions, which together are more common and often more serious.
-The SMART Test screens for the majority of them.
+The SMART NT protocol is design to screen for the majority of them.

 SMART NT